tianshang486/mysql/intl.en-US/User Guide/Log management.md

 # Log management {#concept_ujc_hz4_ydb .concept}

 This topic describes how to manage logs through the RDS console and SQL statements.
 You can query error logs and slow query logs for fault analysis.
-All RDS instances except RDS for MySQL \(Basic Edition\) support log managment.
+All RDS instances except RDS for MySQL \(Basic Edition\) support log management.

 -   For information about log backup policies and rules, see [Back up RDS data](intl.en-US/User Guide/Backup/Back up RDS data.md#).
 -   For information about how to download log backup files, see [Download data and log backup files](intl.en-US/User Guide/Backup/Download data and log backup files.md#).